MicroEJ/docs/Trainings/tutorialImplementABlockingNativeMethodWithSNI.rst

 The callback function must have the same signature as the SNI native (same parameters and return type):
 ``jint waitButton_callback()``.

-The callback function is automatically called by the Java thread when it is resumed.
+The callback function is automatically called by the thread when it is resumed.
 Use the ``SNI_getCallbackArgs()`` function to retrieve the arguments that was previously given to the ``SNI_suspendCurrentJavaThreadWithCallback()`` or ``SNI_resumeJavaThreadWithArg()`` functions.